 “Better.
-Back to normal.
-Thank you again.”
+Back to normal.”
 Abby nodded earnestly.

 “When I said not to let the shadows touch you, I meant it, and now you know why.
-It can be tempting sometimes to just go straight into a fight when a situation is new and unknown, and up to now, part of our success has been because you hold the center of the fight.
+It can be tempting sometimes to just go straight into a fight when a situation is new and unknown, and up to now, part of our success has been because you hold the center.
 But in this case survival means listening to what I tell you.
 Physical weapons are not going to be very effective against the incorporeal; if you have to use them, you should try to use them at a distance.
-The spirits have blessed me with a power anathema to undead such as those, and that’s why that fight should have centered around me, not you.
-As long as I hold their attention, and harm them with the light, then I am the greatest threat, and that means the rest of you can finish off those that don’t fall to my channeled power.
+The spirits have blessed me with a power anathema to such as those, and that’s why that fight should have centered around me, not you.
+As long as I hold their attention, and harm them with the light, then I am the greatest threat, and that means the rest of you can finish off those that don’t fall to my power.
 Then I’m restoring one person at the end of the fight, not two.”

 They searched the room.
 In the western wall they found a secret door that opened onto a hallway that turned north after a short distance and echoed with the sound of crashing surf.
-At the end of the hall a space opened up: it had been a room once, but a substantial portion of wall had collapsed some time in the past, opening onto the ocean and creating a tidal pool in the chamber.
+At the end of the hall a space opened up: It had been a room once, but a substantial portion of wall had collapsed sometime in the past, opening onto the ocean and creating a tidal pool in the chamber.
 The east wall was carved with ancient artwork that was showing signs of extended exposure to the maritime climate.
 The carvings were images of stylized riches: jewels and coins, scepters and ermines, and the like.
 Rising out of the riches was a mountain peak that bore some kind of stern visage.
 In the midst of the tide pool was a massive, bell-shaped object some five feet in diameter.
 It appeared to be an artistic helmet made of gold, but showing signs of coral encrustation.
 Whatever immense statue the helmet had once adorned was lost to history.
-The salt air was strong in the room, and it was a welcome relief from the dank underground environment they had been exploring.
+The salt air was strong in the room, and it was a welcome relief from the dank environment they had been exploring.
 Autumn sun sparkled off the water, and the air temperature was cool.

 “Xin-Shalast,” Rahab remarked, gazing at the wall carving.
 “Interesting.”
 The others turned to regard the artwork.